Gruntfuggly/todo-tree/README.md

 ### Excluding files and folders

-To restrict the set of folders which is searched, you can define `todo-tree.includeGlobs`.
+To restrict the set of folders which is searched, you can define `todo-tree.filtering.includeGlobs`.
 This is an array of globs which the search results are matched against.
 If the results match any of the globs, they will be shown.
 By default the array is empty, which matches everything.

-To exclude folders/files from your search you can define `todo-tree.excludeGlobs`.
+To exclude folders/files from your search you can define `todo-tree.filtering.excludeGlobs`.
 If the search results match any of these globs, then the results will be ignored.

 You can also include and exclude folders from the tree using the context menu.
 This folder filter is applied separately to the include/exclude globs.

 *Note: By default, ripgrep ignores files and folders from your `.gitignore` or `.ignore` files.
-If you want to include these files, set* `todo-tree.ripgrepArgs` *to* `--no-ignore`.
+If you want to include these files, set* `todo-tree.ripgrep.ripgrepArgs` *to* `--no-ignore`.

 ## Known Issues

-Grouping by tag will only work when your configuration defines the tags using the `todo-tree.tags` setting.
-Older versions of the extension had the tags directly defined in the `todo-tree.regex` whereas now, the regex replaces **$TAGS** with the contents of `todo-tree.tags`.
+Grouping by tag will only work when your configuration defines the tags using the `todo-tree.general.tags` setting.
+Older versions of the extension had the tags directly defined in the `todo-tree.regex.regex` whereas now, the regex replaces **$TAGS** with the contents of `todo-tree.general.tags`.

 Grouping by tag doesn't work for markdown task list items as there is no tag to group with.
 The tree will show the files alongside the tag groups.